SFPC/sfpc.github.io/participate.md

 ***

-## Fall 2015 Call for Students
+## Summer 2016 Call for Students

-New York City from September 15th - November 25th, 2015.
+New York City from June 1st - August 10th, 2016.

 School for Poetic Computation (SFPC) is a hybrid of school, artist residency and research group where students develop a deep curiosity of what it means to work poetically in computational media.